 - Educational tools.
 Online brokers offer a variety of tools for education and research at no additional charge.

-Features to Consider When Choosing an Online Broker
+Features To Consider When Choosing The Best Online Brokers In Canada

 There are a few important things to consider when choosing an online broker, including the following.